-The CDT offers a 4-year comprehensive training programme at the frontier of scientific research in Probability, Stochastic Analysis, Stochastic Modelling, stochastic computational methods and applications in physics, finance, biology, healthcare and data science.
+The CDT offers a fully funded 4-year comprehensive training programme at the frontier of scientific research in Probability, Stochastic Analysis, Stochastic Modelling, stochastic computational methods and applications in physics, finance, biology, healthcare and data science.

 Students receive solid training in core skills related to probability theory, stochastic modelling, data analysis, stochastic simulation, optimal control and probabilistic algorithms.
 In the first year, students follow four Core courses on Foundation areas as well as three elective courses, and undertake a supervised research project starting the 2nd term.
 This research project is then expected to evolve into a PhD thesis.

 Throughout the four years of the course, students will participate in various CDT activities with their cohort, including a CDT spring retreat, the annual Summer School in Mathematics of Random Systems as well as regular seminars, workshops and training in transferrable skills such as communication, ethics and team-working.